gabime/pretty_toa/README.md

 # pretty_toa

-Rust crate for converting numbers to strings with thousands separator.
+Rust crate for converting numbers (integers and floats) to strings with thousands separators.

 It is very fast because it uses itoa/dtoa and stack allocated strings.